 Shipping costs vary depending on the size, weight, and destination of your goods

 Red Stag’s fulfillment services come with access to its proprietary cloud-based dashboard, called RSF OPS.
-The software is mobile-friendly (which is a rare feature in its arena) and all info is updated in real time.
+The software is mobile-friendly (which is a rare feature in its arena), and all info is updated in real time.

 Users criticize the software for being less user-friendly than they would like.
-It’s sometimes described as being too data-forward, with an interface that prioritizes function over form.
+It’s sometimes described as too data-forward, with an interface that prioritizes function over form.

 Regardless of its accuracy rates, Red Stag offers a 100% guarantee on its services.
-For every mistake it makes, it pays to fully correct the problem plus it issues a $50 penalty payment to the client.
+For every mistake it makes, it pays to fully correct the problem plus issues a $50 penalty payment to the client.